Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Optimal Sampling policy

+Theorem \ref{theorem1} is an extension to \cite{sun2019sampling,tsai2020age}.
+When the forward channel is reliable, i.e., $M_i=1$ for all $i$ or $\alpha=0$, Theorem \ref{theorem1} can be reduced to the result in \cite{tsai2020age}.
+Further, we extend \cite{tsai2020age} in two folds: (i) The age penalty $p(\cdot)$ is allowed to be negative or discontinuous. (ii) The channel delays $Y_{i,1}, X_{i,1}$ have a finite expectation and do not need to be bounded.
+Note that when $M_i=1$, Assumption \ref{ass1} is negligible.
+When $M_i=1$, and there is no backward delay ($X_{i,1}=0$), our result reduces to \cite[Theorem 1]{sun2019sampling}.

-In \cite{arafa2020timely}, the authors consider the sampling problem with an i.i.d. unreliable channel with a constant one-way delay.
-They prove the optimality of zero-wait policy among the deterministic policies.
-Corollary \ref{deter} extends the result in \cite{arafa2020timely} in two folds: (i) We allow the policy space $\Pi$ to be randomized.
-Among randomized policies, the sampling time needs to adjust due to the disturbances on the previous sampling times.
-Hence, the sampling time is dependent on the previous ones, which is different from \cite{arafa2020timely}. (ii) We consider two-way delay, which extends one-way delay in \cite{arafa2020timely}.
+The study in \cite[Theorem 2]{arafa2020timely} proves the optimality of the zero-wait policy among the deterministic policies under an unreliable forward channel.
+This result corresponds to Corollary \ref{deter}, a special case of Theorem \ref{theorem1}.
+Our paper extends \cite{arafa2020timely} in two folds: (i) We allow the policy space $\Pi$ to be randomized.
+Among randomized policies, due to the disturbances on the previous sampling times, the current sampling time is dependent on the previous ones, which is different from \cite{arafa2020timely}. (ii) We consider random two-way delays, extending the constant one-way delay in \cite{arafa2020timely}.